 Released in May of 2002, Thieving has become a very common skill for Old School RuneScape players, and a fairly quick 99 to achieve.
 Get ready for thieving, as in this guide, we’ll go through not just the shortest path to 99 thieving, but also go over a few money makers.
+You never know, you may even make some real life money while training thieving.
 Feel free to rotate, in particular towards the later levels, through the methods in this OSRS Thieving Guide by Ezrsgold.

 Prior to the actual thieving guide, we want to discuss the importance of questing.
 The early thieving grind can be very repetitive and involves intense clicking, so we recommend completing a couple of quests that give a reasonable amount of thieving experience to zoom through early levels.
 Here's a rundown of all the OSRS quests offering thieving experience.
 If you'd like to skip the questing process, consider using our OSRS Questing Service.

 For you to use in your Thieving journey to 99, we recommend you use these following items, as they can make your journey a lot more profitable, faster, or both!
 If you need some gold to afford these items, consider checking out our OSRS Buy Gold Page.

 Ardougne Cloak 3